adamtaufik/ToolStringEditor/README.md

-# 🛠️ Deleum Tool String Creator
+# 🛠️ Deleum Tool String Editor

-Deleum Tool String Creator is a Python-based application designed to create and manage tool string configurations for wireline interventions.
+Deleum Tool String Editor is a Python-based application designed to create and manage tool string configurations for wireline interventions.
 The software allows engineers to drag and drop tools, export tool strings to Excel/PDF, and maintain a database of available tools.

 ## 🚀 Features
 - **Drag & Drop Tool String Builder**